aiidateam/aiida-core/docs/source/reference/command_line.rst

     Options:
       -w, --webpages TEXT...
 Discover all URL targets pointing to files with the .aiida extension for these HTTP addresses.
-Automatically discovered archive URLs will be downloadeded and added to ARCHIVES for importing
+Automatically discovered archive URLs will be downloaded and added to ARCHIVES for importing

       -G, --group GROUP               Specify group to which all the import nodes will be added.
 If such a group does not exist, it will be